-1. ABA 0710 Principles of Applied Behavior Analysis (must be completed with a grade of B minus (B-) or better

-2. HIPAA training (required as part of PYCL 0570; a certificate will be issued to the student upon completion.)
+- 1. ABA 07111 and ABA 0712 Principles and Concepts of Applied Behavior Analysis I and II (must be completed with a grade of B minus (B-) or better - 2.
+HIPAA training (required as part of PYCL 0570; a certificate will be issued to the student upon completion.)

 The student must file an application for practicum and receive approval prior to registering for a practicum.
-The student will submit their HIPAA training certificate with the practicum application.
+Students will submit their HIPAA training certificate with the practicum application.
 Approval for practicum will not be given without documentation of the HIPAA certificate.